aidanhopper/Notes/Atomic Notes/Functional Programming In Haskell.md

 The two fundamental data structures in haskell are the list and the tuple.
 Lists are **homogeneous** meaning they are a collection of elements of the *same* type.
 They can also grow dynamically using the `++` and `:` functions because the underlying structure is a persitent data structure (only works because of immutability).
 Tuples are a fixed-size collection of elements which *can* be different types.

-A **persistent data struture** is a linked list that is assigned labels.
+A **persistent data structure** is a linked list that is assigned labels.
 When prepending to a list and assigning it a new label such as

 ```haskell
 a = [1, 2, 3, 4]